 This study did not find any statistically significant increased risk of onset of serious acute neurological illness in the 7 days after DTP vaccine exposure for young children.

-The DTwP has largely been replaced by the DTaP vaccine, and so there is little research into DTwP safety in the last decade.
+The DTwP has largely been replaced by the DTaP vaccine, and so there has been little research into DTwP safety in the last decade.
 However, there is still some data from countries other than the US, that continued to use the DTwP after it was abandoned in the US.
 A 2008 Polish study, for example, compared reported side effects following DTwP and DTaP and found:

-Comparisons done in children less then 2-years-old show in general about twice as high incidence of adverse effects following the whole-cell than the acellular vaccine.
+Comparisons done in children less then [sic] 2-years-old show in general about twice as high incidence of adverse effects following the whole-cell than the acellular vaccine.
 The biggest rate of proportions (RR = 4,75) was observed for high pitch cry.
 There was no significant difference in incidence of the most severe reactions, including encephalopathy and nonfebrile seizures, and there was no significant difference in allergic reactions.

 So while there were more minor reactions to DTwP, there was no increase in seizures or encephalopathy compared to DTaP, which supports the conclusion that DTwP does not increase the risk of these neurological events.
 However, a Canadian study found a decrease in hospital admissions for febrile seizures following the transition to DTaP, suggesting that DTwP did increase the risk of febrile seizures.
 It should be noted, however, that febrile seizures do not generally increase the risk of developing epilepsy or permanent neurological damage.

 Researchers are not done with the whole cell pertussis vaccine question.
 It is the nature of research to continually ask questions, to take shots at the truth (in whatever lighting conditions are available).
-A 2010 paper argues:
+A 2010 paper states:

 We argue that these reactions may have occurred in metabolically vulnerable children, specifically those with defects in fatty acid oxidation.
 In these children the combination of anorexia and fever that could be caused by the vaccine may have resulted in hypoglycemic episodes and possibly death.
 We believe that this association was not detected because these conditions were not recognized at the time and because these conditions are uncommon.
 Nevertheless, at a population level, enough events could have occurred to cause concern amongst parents.